When you sell with a company you find on our site, we may earn a small commission. This never influences our rankings or advice.

 Cons

-- Some San Francisco discount real estate agents only provided limited service, and may charge extra fees for "add-ons" like professional photography.
+- Some San Francisco discount real estate brokers only provided limited service, and may charge extra fees for "add-ons" like professional photography.

-- Discount real estate brokers sometimes charge upfront fees, so you'll have to pay out-of-pocket before your house sells.
+- Discount real estate companies sometimes charge upfront fees, so you'll have to pay out-of-pocket before your house sells.

 - The bulk of home seller costs is made up of realtor listing fees and closing costs.